AY2526S1-CS2113-T10-1/tp/docs/team/minionwolf.md

 Users can edit an income when they have inputted wrong details.

 ### Contributions to UG
+1. Added all income commands in the command list table
-I contributed to all the income parts and command summary for income.
+2. Added all income description and format

 ### Contributions to DG
+1. Added all income sequence diagram and their description
+2. Added all income user stories into the table
-I contributed to all the sequence diagrams and instructions for manual testing for income.
+3. Added all instructions for manual testing for income

 ### PR Review Contributions
 [View here](https://github.com/AY2526S1-CS2113-T10-1/tp/pulls?q=is%3Apr+is%3Aclosed+reviewed-by%3A%40me)